ldanilek/password-protection/README.md

 * ```lzwcompress [options] ArchiveName File1 File2 ...```
 * ```lzwdecompress [options] ArchiveName```

 See encrypt.h for description of flags and restrictions.
-In compression-only mode, the -p flag is not allowed.
+In compression-only mode, the -p, -i, and -c flags are not allowed.

 # Assumptions